 Modern Virtual Technology Using Unreal Engine 4

-The most common names in the modern virtual production industry are Unreal Engine and Unity.
-While the incredible tech used by both of these game engines were once only used in the video game industry, they have recently made their way into filmmaking.
+While the incredible tech used by this game engine was once only used in the video game industry, they have recently made their way into filmmaking.

-The hardware has become powerful enough to push photo-realistic computer-generated images in real-time as we saw in the spectacular PlayStation 5 demo launch.
+UE virtual production tools and hardware have become powerful enough to push photo-realistic computer-generated images in real-time as we saw in the spectacular PlayStation 5 demo launch.

 Benefits of Virtual Production

-With so many ways to create films, marketing videos, and other productions that can be paired with your business content, it’s a good idea to know the perks of each option available to you.
+With so many ways to create films, marketing videos, and other productions, it’s a good idea to know the perks of each option available to you.
 Much of your decision will stem from what you want to achieve and whether virtual production is needed to reach your goals.

 There are many advantages to using VFX and other types of virtual video production for various needs.